andy-byers/CalicoDB/README.md

 + Supports forward and reverse traversal using cursors

 ## Caveats
++ Currently only supports 64-bit Ubuntu and OSX
 + Uses a single WAL file, which can grow quite large in a long-running transaction
 + Current reader-writer lock implementation (just using `std::shared_mutex`) does not give preference to writers
   + Each time we perform a modifying operation, an exclusive lock is taken on the database